Below are just a few things to consider when making your

 manuals, instruction sheets and spare parts should be stored inside of zip-lok

-bags to prevent them from being damaged.
-Expensive costumes can be placed in extra large
+bags to prevent them from being damaged or lost.
+Costumes can be placed in extra large

 zip-lok bags or plastic